dbaamrmassoud/IExtendFramework/Readme.txt

 ﻿IExtendFramework - an application framework and collection of useful classes.
-Written entirely in C#
+Written entirely in C#...
-WARNING: There are some problems decrypting data
+WARNING: There are some problems encrypting/decrypting data

-NON-CLASS TODO:
-- Documentation
-- Tests
-- Examples (?)

 CLASS                                             INFORMATION
 -----------------------------------------------------------------------------